 - Adjusting ride height requires tools and removal of wheels

-While air bags and coilovers serve a similar purpose, the difference lies in their mechanism and the ultimate handling applications they work best in.
+While both air bags and coilovers are a type of suspension component that serve a similar purpose, the difference lies in their mechanism and the ultimate handling applications they work best in.

 One gives you more adjustability while the other offers more durability, precision, and resistance against wear and tear.
-Here’s an in-depth look at air suspension vs coilovers.
+Here’s an in-depth look at the air suspension vs coilovers debate.

 Let’s be honest.
 If you’re installing airbags, it’s not just about the comfort, but also the incredibly slammed look that’s bound to turn heads.
 Who doesn’t like the way their car looks when lowered all the way to the ground after all?